 Styla Modular Content is used for embedding any Module inside a template that is used for multiple pages like product details or category grid.
-It can be displayed or not on specific pages using this template.
+It can be displayed or not on specific URL groups where this template is used.
 Same as Pages and Magazines, it is managed by Styla CMS at editor.styla.com.

 Modular Content covers a different use case than Pages and Magazines.
 Instead of large sets of modules, it is mostly used to embed only one module in a specific template which also includes content from different sources.

 The most important feature of Modular Content is its reusability:

 Integration of Modular Content on your website is very simple and consists of embedding a JS file and a <div> tag on your page.
 Compared to Pages and Magazines, the main differences are: